SichangHe/STATS401/week2/week2_post.md

 - Domain situation

-    This is a news article that should present concisely and clearly the Labour Party gaining votes in the 2017 election.
+    This is a news article that should present concisely and clearly the Labour Party gaining votes in the 2017 election compared to in 2015.
 - Task and data abstraction
     - Why:
         Present the majority category in each geolocation each time.